anotheruser548/streetfighter/readme.txt

 setup for visual studio (c++)
-check step 9 first to avoid the repeat step in order to run this program first of all you must donwload sfml on your computer. then include the files game.h , character.h as header files and Source.cpp, game.cpp and character.cpp in the cpp files section top in the menu bar select properties and then select your project properties at the bottom
+in order to run this program first of all you must donwload sfml on your computer. then include the files game.h , character.h as header files and Source.cpp, game.cpp and character.cpp in the cpp files section top in the menu bar select properties and then select your project properties at the bottom